AfshinEfati/laravel-module-generator/docs-site/content/en/index.md

       --api --requests --tests \
       --fields="name:string, price:decimal(10,2), is_active:boolean"
     ```
-    <p>The generator creates controllers, resources, DTOs, repositories, services, and feature tests in a single pass.</p>
+    <p>Controllers, resources, DTOs, repositories, services, and feature tests are scaffolded in a single pass.</p>
   </div>
 </div>

-## What’s included

-- Service providers register your repositories, services, policies, and observers.
-- Configurable stubs give you full control over folder structure and base classes.
-- Feature and unit tests are scaffolded with factories so you can verify behaviour immediately.
-- Optional Swagger annotations (`--swagger`) live in dedicated `App\Docs\{Module}Doc` classes (default path `app/Docs`), keeping controllers clean while warning you when the swagger package is missing.

-## Learn more
+## Keep exploring

-- Follow the [installation checklist](installation.md) to publish configuration and stubs.
+- Follow the [installation checklist](installation.md) to publish configuration, factories, and stubs.
 - Use the [quickstart recipes](quickstart.md) for inline schemas or existing migrations.
-- Dive into [usage patterns](usage.md), [advanced guides](advanced.md), and the [CLI reference](reference.md) when you need more control.
+- Dive into [usage patterns](usage.md), [advanced guides](advanced.md), and the [CLI reference](reference.md) whenever you need more control.